|

 texts.

-How does the First Edition differ from the Preliminary Edition?
+How does the Second Edition differ from the First Edition?

-The First Edition has been thoroughly updated and corrected, and now includes coverage of events such as the United States subprime mortgage crisis and recent Federal Reserve actions.
+The Second Edition has been thoroughly updated and corrected, and includes coverage of events such as the United States subprime mortgage crisis, the debt and deficits debate, and recent Federal Reserve actions.
 A summary of changes is available.

 I teach in a low-income country and my students cannot afford to buy a printed textbook.
 What should I do?

-We regret that we cannot maintain on-line access while also publishing the new edition in print.
+We regret that we cannot offer free online access while also publishing the new edition.
 We will continue to seek out opportunities for licensing the book for low-cost publication in other regions.
 Please let us know if a publisher in your country may be interested in such an agreement.
-M.E.
-Sharpe will also distribute the book in many countries through sales agreements it has with other publishers.
-See their list of sales representatives to find out if there is a distributor for your country or region.

 Top